jjsch-dev/filament_dryer_rp2040/README.md

 ![alt text](images/thermistor_berry.png)

+> Note: For now the thermistor library does not include the pull request that adds compatibility with arduinopico, so use this [link](https://github.com/jjsch-dev/ThermistorLibrary) to download the modified one.

 User Interfase
 --------------
 The user interface is based on a 0.96-inch OLED screen that displays text and uses the [Adafruit_SSD1306](https://github.com/adafruit/Adafruit_SSD1306) library through an I2C interface.